Shape

 # Note that since we are not using any of the skip args, this will automatically create the GCS bucket

-# "my-terraform-state" if it does not already exist.
+# "my-tofu-state" if it does not already exist.

 remote_state {